 For Cricut projects, we recommend SVG files over JPEG files.
 SVG provides clear, scalable vector graphics, while JPEG uses lossy compression, potentially losing image quality.
 SVG files are also more versatile, as they are editable and manipulatable.
 Use SVG for precise, intricate details in Cricut projects.

 Yes, you can save an SVG file as a JPEG.
 When you save an SVG file as a JPEG, the vector graphics in the SVG file are rasterized into pixels, then compressed and saved as a JPEG image file.
-Many graphic design software programs, such as Adobe Illustrator and Inkscape, allow you to export SVG files as JPEGs or other image formats.
+Many graphic design software programs, such as Adobe Illustrator and Inkscape, allow you to create SVG files and export them as JPEGs or other image formats.

 However, it's essential to remember that converting an SVG to a JPEG will result in a loss of quality, as the vector graphics in the SVG are transformed into pixels.
 The compression used by JPEG can result in further loss of detail.